Is criticizing tech on political grounds valid?

 I have multiple times criticized tech on political grounds, but is that a valid reason for criticism or does that simply constitute ranting?

-I have criticized aspects of the tech industry, such as modern web development, the influence of Red Hat/IBM, Microsoft and other big tech giants on the open source and free software communities, and the general influence on IT developers and enthusiasts by the tech industry's hype machine, which in my humble opinion, unfortunately completely dominates the industry today.
+I have criticized aspects of the tech industry, such as modern web development, the influence of Red Hat/IBM, Microsoft and other big tech giants on the open source and free software communities, and the general influence on IT developers and enthusiasts by the tech industry's "hype machine", which in my humble opinion, unfortunately completely dominates the industry today.

-Such blog posts are naturally met with opposition from the people who do the things I criticize and they often respond either by dismissing everything as a long-winded rant, or by simply stating that technology should only be judged by its technical value alone.
+Such blog posts are naturally met with opposition from the people who do the things I criticize and they often respond either by dismissing everything as a long-winded rant, or by stating that technology should only be judged by its technical value alone.

 While some open source and free software communities, like OpenBSD or the ZIG programming language, are run by the benevolent dictator for life (BDFL) method, others like Devuan or the text editor Neovim are run by some kind of community driven democratic process, both methods incorporate politics that enables the community to ensure that the interests of the community is what drives the project forward.
 This is important because you do not want to suffer from big corporate decisions affecting your Linux distribution, just like what happened with the sudden and unilaterally termination of CentOS by Red Hat.

-You hear it so often by proponents of systemd, and even Lennart Poettering himself have said it, that if you're unhappy about systemd, it's open source, you can simply change it or use something else.
+You hear it often by proponents of e.g. systemd, and even Lennart Poettering himself have said it, that if you're unhappy about systemd, it's open source, you can simply change it or use something else.
 However, it's just not that simple.
-And this is where the politics become really important and relevant because you cannot simply judge a product like systemd on technical merit alone, the main driving force behind systemd is corporate finance and politics.
+And this is where the politics become really important and relevant because you cannot simply judge a product like systemd on technical merit alone, because the main driving force behind systemd is corporate finance and politics.

-Even though many individuals and companies around the world contribute to systemd, systemd is not a community driven project. systemd was Red Hats solution to problems they wanted to solve in a very specific way, now, since Lennart Poettering no longer works for Red Hat, but instead works for Microsoft, and he still works on systemd, Microsoft seems to become the new lead company behind the development of systemd, which also kindda shows in the latest release of systemd-measure in systemd 252 in which binding TPM-based disk encryption to public keys/signatures of PCR values necessitates a "properly prepared kernel", i.e. a Microsoft signed kernel or binary.
+Even though many individuals and companies around the world contribute to systemd, systemd is not a community driven project. systemd was Red Hats solution to problems they wanted to solve in a very specific way, now, since Lennart Poettering no longer works for Red Hat, but instead works for Microsoft, and he still works on systemd, Microsoft is becoming the new lead company behind the development of systemd, which also kindda shows in the latest release of systemd-measure in systemd 252 in which binding TPM-based disk encryption to public keys/signatures of PCR values necessitates a "properly prepared kernel", i.e. a Microsoft signed kernel or binary.

 Vendor lock-in was something the lead systemd developers was working towards very early on when they publicly addressed several third party projects and tried to convince them to make their projects depend firmly upon systemd, such as the attempts made by Lennart Poettering on the Gnome mailing list, which eventually succeeded.
 And the attempt made by Red Hat developer "keszybz" on the tmux project, which didn't succeed.
-Most of these attempts were addressed as technical issues, however when you read the long email correspondences you can see that technical issues had nothing to do with it.
+Most of these attempts were addressed as technical issues, however when you read the long email correspondences you can clear see that technical issues had nothing to do with it.

 It doesn't matter that systemd is open source.
-If and when systemd suddenly implements an unwanted feature that gets tightly integrated into the system, pulling it apart or even removing it becomes extremely difficult and time consuming - just take a look at the tight integration of systemd with a component such as the udev device manager, which introduced numerous problems for non-glibc systems, such as musl and uclibc and the different BSD systems.
+If and when systemd suddenly implements an unwanted feature that gets tightly integrated into the system, pulling it apart or even removing it becomes extremely difficult and time consuming - just take a look at the tight integration of systemd with a component such as the udev device manager, which introduced numerous problems for non-glibc systems, such as musl and uclibc and the different BSD variants, such as FreeBSD and OpenBSD.
 At the time it led to Gentoo Linux creating a fork of systemd's udev codebase called uedev in order to avoid dependency on the systemd architecture.

 Linux distributions with alternatives to systemd exists, such as Artix Linux, Void Linux, Devuan and Alpine Linux, however none of these projects are having an easy time because of the tight integration of systemd components into many other open source projects.